mihirchronicles/mihirchronicles.github.io/content/bookshelf/build.md

         - Remember that once you become a manager, you'll stop doing the thing that made you successful in the first place.
 Your job is now communication, and more communication, recruiting, people management, budgets, reviews and conflict management.
         - Becoming a manager is a discipline.
 Management is a learned skilled, not a talent.
         - Being exacting and expecting great work is not a micromanagement.
 Your job is to make sure the team produces high-quality work.
         - Honesty is more important than style.
-Everyone has a style—loud, quiet, emotional, analytical, excited, reserved.
+Everyone has a style-loud, quiet, emotional, analytical, excited, reserved.
 You can succeed in any of these styles as long as you never shy away from respectfully telling the team the uncomfortable hard truth.
         - Don't worry that your team will outshine you.
 That should be your goal.
     - When you are a manager, you are no longer responsible for the work, but responsible for human beings.
 That is why management is a job and hard.
     - A superpower of a good manager is to be able to talk to different teams.